AlexRogalskiy/modular-service-archetype/README.md

 This module contains the interfaces exposing the functionalities to access the entities by the mean of repositories.

-##### Gateway Core
+##### Gateway Implementations

-This module implements the entities and use cases defined into the Gateway API module.
+This project may contains one or more _gateway-api_ implementations.
+As an example, the user gateway may have an _in memory_ repository implementation for testing purpose and another JPA implementation for production.

 ##### Driver

-The driver is mainly how the service functionnality will be exposed to the rest of the world.
+A driver module is mainly how the service functionnality will be exposed to the rest of the world.

-It may be a any kind of service, a web application, a batch implementation and so on.
+The _driver_ is a project of type `pom` because it may host more than one type of driver.
+As an example, the _core_ business logic may be exposed as as a web service as well as command line batch.

 ***